secretGeek/documentation/en/user-guide/views/view-location.md

 this.OneWayBind(ViewModel, vm => vm.ToasterList, v => v.ToasterList.ItemsSource);
 ```

+**This is not supported by Xamarin.Forms!
+You have to use a DataTemplate there and specify your view class.**

 ### Registering new Views

 To use View Location, you must first register types, via Splat's Service Location feature.